zguo0525/Noise-resilience-deep-reconstruction-for-X-ray-Tomography/README.md

-# Noise resilience deep reconstruction for X ray Tomography
+# Noise-resilience deep reconstruction for X-ray Tomography
 ====================

 This repository contains the jupyter notebooks, python libraries, and information needed to reproduce the results and figures in the paper "Noise-resilient deep tomographic imaging" (https://preprints.opticaopen.org/articles/preprint/Noise-resilient_deep_tomographic_imaging/21931557).